AdityaC4/SpartaMISC/README.md

-# eCTF Insecure Example
+# 2024 eCTF Challenge: Secure Medical Device (SpartaMISC)
+## By the Michigan State University Team (Sp4rtans)
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the MSU team's implementation of the design for a MISC system for the 2024 edition of the MITRE eCTF.
+See [https://ectf.mitre.org/](https://ectf.mitre.org/) for details.

 ## Notes
 Currently the project does not make use of `user_settings.h`.
 If you want to use it make sure `WOLFSSL_USER_SETTINGS` is defined for `PROJ_CFLAGS` in the Makefile to utilize it instead of command line flags.